loynin/SDCN-06-Extended-Kalman-Filter/README.md

 - Create the build directory: `mkdir build`
 - `cd build`
 - `cmake ..`
-- `make`: This will create two executables
+- `make`: This will create an executable file
   - `ExtendedKF` : EKF implementation.

 ## Running the Filter

-From the build directory, execute `./ExtendedKF`.
+From the `build` directory, execute `./ExtendedKF`.
 The output should be:

 ```
 Listening to port 4567